bootscore/bs-swiper/README.md

 <?php if (function_exists('bootscore_related_posts')) bootscore_related_posts(); ?>
 ```

-bS Swiper hooks related posts there showing the latest 12 posts from the same category.
+bs Swiper hooks related posts there showing the latest 12 posts from the same category.
 This means that the category should have at least 4 posts to show the related posts correctly.

 Related posts can simply be hidden by removing the hook in your child's `single-*.php` or by using a single line of CSS: